thelibstyles/thelibstyles/README.md

 # Hi there 👋,
-## My name is Adam AKA thelibstyles.
+## My name is thelibstyles.
 I am a 🤓 programmer ⌨️ and cat dad 😻.

 ### Things i am into at the moment:
 * Koha open source LMS customisations